Why typography rules are important for your design

 Never use display or decorative typefaces for body copy.
 Just like your mother always said: “Nobody can read your handwriting.
 Please try to write more clearly.”
 Nobody can read a fancy decorative typeface really easily.
-These are made for a special use e.g. the heading of an invitation or birthday card.
+These are made for special use e.g. the heading of an invitation or birthday card.
 Same with display typefaces which you use for large prints like movie posters.

 Uggh!
 This one makes my hair stand up.
 Some typefaces take up more space than others.
 This doesn’t always look optimal inside your layout.
 You might be tempted to stretch or squeeze a part of your text to make it fit in a certain space.
 Consider using a different font style or placing the text differently but never, ever stretch or squeeze.

 Typography can be your #1 design element.
 You can create contrast and hierarchy following these simple typography rules and lead the reader through your text.
 But that’s not all.
 Get a bit creative and try using phrases, words, and letters as design elements inside your layout.
 Break some of the rules if you need to, disassemble words, turn letters upside down.
-Just don’t forget that the important information must be readable.
+Just don’t forget that important information must be readable.
 Beginners can find inspiration in magazines or advertisements.
 A quick tip at the end: It usually helps to print out your design.
 You might see little faults more clearly than on a computer screen.